 There are a number of codes of conduct and guidelines that you can use when you wonder what exactly scientific integrity is, and what it means for your work as a scientist.
-The Association of Universities in the Netherlands (VSNU) has named five principles in the Netherlands Code of Conduct for Scientific Practice:
+The Association of Universities in the Netherlands (VSNU) has named five principles in The Dutch Code of Conduct for Scientific Integrity, namely:

-- → Scrupulousness;
+- → Honesty;

-- \rightarrow Reliability;
+- → Carefulness;

-- \rightarrow Verifiability;
+- → Transparency;

-- \rightarrow Impartiality;
+- → Independence;

-- \rightarrow Independence.
+- → Responsibility.

 These principles are further elaborated in the Code of Conduct.
 Other codes are published by (a.o.) the OECD and the ESF/ALLEA.
-Links to these codes can be found in the appendix.
+Links to these codes of conduct can be found at https://intranet.nikhef.nl/phd.